bmrf/tron/README.md

 *stage-specific code is in [tron.bat](https://github.com/bmrf/tron/blob/master/tron.bat)*

-1. **email_report**: Send an email report with the log file attached when Tron is finished.
-Requires you to specify your SMTP settings in `\resources\stage_7_wrap-up\email_report\SwithMailSettings.xml`

-2. **generate summary logs**: Generate before and after logs detailing which files were deleted and which programs were removed.
+1. **generate summary logs**: Generate before and after logs detailing which files were deleted and which programs were removed.
 These are placed in `<LOGPATH>\tron_summary_logs`.
 Additionally, if `-er` flag was used or `EMAIL_REPORT` variable was set, these logs will be attached to the email that is sent out

-3. **Create restore point**: Create a post-run system restore point to mirror the one we created in Stage 0: Prep.
+2. **Create restore point**: Create a post-run system restore point to mirror the one we created in Stage 0: Prep.
 Vista and up only, client OS's only, on Windows 10 does not work if the system is in any form of Safe Mode.
 See notes on System Restore in Stage 0 documentation for more information

+3. **email_report**: Send an email report with the log file attached when Tron is finished.
+Requires you to specify your SMTP settings in `\resources\stage_7_wrap-up\email_report\SwithMailSettings.xml`

+4. **upload debug logs**: Upload 'tron.log' and the system GUID dump (list of all installed program GUIDs) to the Tron developer (vocatus).
+Please use this option if possible, log files are extremely helpful in developing Tron!
+NOTE: `tron.log` can contain personal information like names of files on the system, the computer name, user name, etc, so if you're concerned about this please look through a Tron log first to understand what will be sent.
+I don't care what files are on random systems on the Internet, but just something to be aware of

 ## STAGE 8: Manual tools